-Tragically, the COVID-19 pandemic is bearing this out.
+Tragically, the COVID-19 pandemic bore this out.
 As the virus spreads and containment efforts change by the day, companies with global operations need to understand who they are doing business with and on what terms.
 While contracts are the single source of truth for this information, many companies have no single system of record to reference in order to analyze these documents.

 This is not the case, though, for companies that have digitized their contracting processes and deployed an enterprise-wide, AI-infused, contract management platform.

 With AI, digitized contracts can be analyzed—not only on a case-by-case basis but at scale—to quickly surface risks and provide a holistic view on contractual relationships in ways that are simply impossible via manual review.
 Due to the very nature of AI, queries run against contracts do not need to be standardized within the system but can address complex questions specific to the company and the situation.

 As Icertis customers take stock of a disaster event, here are examples of a few on-the-ground questions they are using the Icertis Contract Intelligence (ICI) DiscoverAI application to answer: